Skip to main content

 Goat Water

-Hearty soup of stewed goat meat flavored with onions, peppers, garlic, thyme, cloves, and hot pepper.
-Goes perfectly with local Antiguan wood oven bread or fried dumplings.
-A beloved comfort food.
+A filling soup of stewed goat seasoned with onion, pepper, garlic, thyme, cloves and hot pepper.
+Locals mop it up with wood-oven bread or fried dumplings.
+Pure comfort food.

 Antigua Black Pineapple